A guide to choosing your Heated Towel Rail

 Controlling Electric Towel Rails

-Digital timers are also available for electric and dual fuel rails in 24 hour and 7 day programmable time periods that can be set so that your towel rail switches on at a pre set time.
+Digital timers are also available for electric and dual fuel rails in 24 hour and 7 day programmable time periods that can be set so that it switches on at a pre set time.
 This means that if you would like a warm towel in the morning but don’t want to waste electricity and money by having your heated towel rail on all night you can have your programmer set to come on before you get up in the morning which will mean you have a nice warm towel when you get out of the shower or bath.
 Timers are designed to fit somewhere between the element and the electrical supply.
 They cannot however be fitted in the bathroom or close to running water unless they are sufficiently protected by a suitable enclosure.

 Heated Towel Rails